diptangsu/Run-a-set-of-commands-when-command-prompt-is-launched/README.md

 reg add "HKCU\Software\Microsoft\Command Processor" /v AutoRun ^ /t REG_EXPAND_SZ /d "%"USERPROFILE"%\init.cmd" /f
 ```

 **Copy paste the file init.cmd in the location** ```%USERPROFILE%\``` which is usually C:\Users\username.
 To navigate to this location, *simply type in %USERPROFILE%\ in the RUN dialogue box (Windows Key + R) and hit enter*.

 Or you can also create your own init.cmd file.
-I simply created a .txt file called init.txt and changed the extension to .cmd
+I simply created a .txt file called init.txt and changed the extension to .cmd.
 Here is what you can write in the file.
 ```
 echo off